 NYCVOAD

-A coalition of nonprofit, faith-based, and community organizations in NYC committed to the areas of disaster preparedness, response, recovery, resiliency, and mitigation, in partnership with Government agencies.
+A coalition of nonprofit, faith-based, and community organizations and activists in NYC committed to the areas of disaster preparedness, response, recovery, resiliency, and mitigation, in partnership with government offices and agencies.

 Founded in 1997, New York City Voluntary Organizations Active in Disaster (NYCVOAD) is New York City's local affiliate of National Voluntary Organizations Active in Disaster (NVOAD).
 The membership of NYCVOAD consists of both locally based organizations and local representatives of national and international organizations.
 Its mission is to strengthen the capabilities and capacity of organizations working together in NYC to relieve human suffering caused by disaster.
 NYCVOAD member organizations cover a broad range of missions, geographies, areas of focus, and technical expertise.
 Member organizations include those which are solely disaster focused, as well as those with a broader focus whose mission necessarily intersects with disaster work.

-NYCVOAD serves as a convener of agencies, connecting nonprofits, facilitating communication between community organizations and government entities, and sharing agency capacity data, information, best practices, and other resources in our common cause of crisis humanitarianism.
-Since our founding, NYCVOAD has responded to a multitude of disasters:
+NYCVOAD serves as a convener, connecting nonprofits, facilitating communication between community organizations and government entities, and sharing capacity data, information, best practices, and other resources in our common cause of crisis humanitarianism.
+Since our founding, NYCVOAD has supported its members in response to a multitude of disasters including:

 JOIN NYCVOAD